jedi-academy/learn-4711/data/tutorials/ci-todo01.md

 explore a different framework to achieve the same end, [Foundation](http://foundation.zurb.com/) or [Kube](https://imperavi.com/kube/) are acceptable alternatives.
-If you do that, however, I am not in a position to offer assistance.
+If you do that, however, we may not be in a position to offer assistance.

 ##Info: Sitemap